 If you’d like to pre-book a tour of, or to.
 Brasov or the surrounding area and the places we mention below, take a look here.
 You can arrange tours locally or from Bucharest, including multi-day tours.
 If you don’t speak Romanian and really want to get the most of this region we’d recommend an English-speaking guided tour.

-Brasov, Where to Eat and Drink
+Where to Eat in Brasov

 Brasov has a million dining options.
 You’ll find all the large chains including Mc Donalds, KFC and Starbucks, along with a multitude of restaurants, often with pavement seating, serving Romanian specialities, good pizza and more.
 Prices are reasonable and there is plenty of really good ice cream and kürtőskalács (chimey cake) to enjoy on the street.